 Peak Year.
 Peak Year was created to allow students at the end of high school or be-ginning of college to spend a year working one on one with mentors to acquire the critically important skills many schools fail to impart, but that are essential for success college and life ahead especially responsible stewardship.
 Peak Year students learn the wisdom of the greatest guides and masters of the last 5,000 years while acquiring the capacity to make the most of the present and special skills and abilities to understand, excel and lead with happiness, joy and success in growing in a changing and uncertain future.

-Thank you so much, Stephen and Matthew and Cindy for being part of our FOA audio podcast today on such an amazing subject.
+Thank you so much, Stephen and Matthew and Cindy for being part of our Family Office Association audio podcast today on such an amazing subject.
 I feel sorry for my audience that we are going to be limited to only 50 or 60 minutes.
 This is a topic that is worthy of a significant deep dive, but stay tuned for those of you who are members and active in our programs.
 We do have grand plans for this topic in the future, but for now condensing it and making it valuable for all of you in 50 or 60 minutes.
 I am sure it is going to be great.
 Why don’t we get right into it.

 What to do with children when traditional schools don’t tap their potential?
 Maybe a little more specifically for grades K to 6, middle school, high school and college what can and should be done when children fail in school and schools fail to understand them and help them succeed?Become a Member for Access